Semiparametric Optimal Estimation With Nonignorable Nonresponse Data: Discussion

+We have presented a test statistic for model identification, semiparametric efficiency bound for $(\phi^\mathrm{T}_0, \theta_0)^\mathrm{T}$ under nonignorable nonresponse; proposed two types of adaptive semiparametric estimators that attain the semiparametric lower bound.
+Identification is a challenging problem in nonignorable nonresponse \citep{miao16}; previous methods require nonignorable NIVs to guarantee model identification \citep{wang14}.
+Our new identifiability condition is not on the response mechanism, but on the distribution of $[y\mid x, r=1]$.

 The proposed method is based on the correct specification of the response model.
-There may be various candidates for the response model, and thus the appropriate information criteria for choosing the response model will be a topic of future research.
+There may be various other models for the true response mechanism, and thus the appropriate information criteria for choosing the response mechanism will be a topic of future research.
 Instead of specifying a single response model, one can consider multiple response models, and obtain consistency when one of the specified response models is correct.
-This multiple robustness property has been investigated in the ignorable nonresponse setup \citep{han14}.
+This multiple robustness property has been investigated under the ignorable nonresponse setup \citep{han14,chen17}.
 Extension of multiple robustness to the nonignorable nonresponse case will also be a topic of our future research.